patternfly/training-scenarios/tables/intro-table/step3.md

 }
 </pre>

-Your rows definition should now look like:
+The rows definition in your table should now look like the code snippet below:
 <pre class="file">
 const defaultRows = [
   {